scalafx/scalafx.github.io/_docs/properties.md

 ### Property Binding

-You can make a property to change its value when another propery changes, you can bind them together.
+You can make a property change its value when another propery changes by binding them together.
 The binding can be unidirectional:

 ```scala
 a <== b
 ```

-when value of property `b` is changing value of property `a` will change to the same value, but not the other way around.
+when the value of property `b` changes, the value of property `a` will change to the same value, but not the other way around.

-Binding can be also bidirectional:
+Bindings can also be bidirectional:

 ```scala
  c <==> d
 ```
-When value of `c` change the value of `d` will change too.
+When the value of `c` changes, the value of `d` will change too.
 When `d` changes, `c` will change too.

 Binding are one of the most important features of JavaFX.
 ScalaFX makes binding notation much more expressive.

 ### Binding Expressions

 A property can also bind an expression created from other properties.
-Consider a formula for computing and area of a triangle: `area = (base * height) / 2`
+Consider a formula for computing the area of a triangle: `area = (base * height) / 2`

-Assume that we want to recompute value of the area every time `base` or `height` changes.
+Assume that we want to recompute the value of the area every time `base` or `height` changes.
 First define properties:

 ```scala
   val base   = DoubleProperty(15)